 - If you are thinking of how much fun it would be to grow your own garlic, now is the time to try and find bulbs to plant.
 Look for hardneck varieties, as they grow best in our climate.
 See Bulletin #2063, Growing Hardneck Garlic in Your Maine Garden for great growing tips, as well as a video on growing garlic.

-- Looking for information on Pest Management for New England?
-The Pro New England website provides pest management information useful for New Englanders.
+- Looking for information on pest management?
+The UMaine Extension Insect Pests, Ticks & Plant Diseases website provides pest management information useful for Mainers.
 The goal is to help you understand pest issues and make informed choices.
 Knowledge and communication are the keys to minimizing pest damage and pesticide risk.

 Items of Interest

 - Mainers urged to sign up for free disposal of banned, unusable pesticides

 AUGUSTA—Mainers are urged to take advantage of a free opportunity to dispose of banned or unusable pesticides that they may have in their homes or elsewhere on their properties.
 This October, the Maine Board of Pesticides Control (BPC) will team up with the Maine Department of Environmental Protection (DEP) to dispose of banned pesticides or pesticides that have become caked, frozen, or otherwise rendered unusable.

 This free disposal program is open to homeowners, family owned farms, and greenhouses.
 All people need to do is register by September 27, 2013.
 It’s not unusual for homes and farms to have unintentional hazardous waste—old or unusable pesticides sitting around in basements, garages, or barns.
 Old chemicals like DDT, lead arsenate, 2,4,5-T, and chlordane, can be difficult and expensive to dispose of properly.